 Using a double boiler, get the water boiling and the steam is really coming up through the holes.
 Hard to see in the picture above.

 Add the chopped up peppers, put the lid on the pot, and cook for only 3 minutes.

 Set in ice water for only 3 minutes.

 Have you figured out why this is called the 3 – 3 process?
 Pretty easy to remember.

-Drain and lay on towels or paper towels to dry.
-Make sure they are really dry and flash freeze them in the freezer.
+Drain and lay on dishtowels or paper towels to dry on a sheet pan and set to completely dry.
+I usually let them sit overnight.
+Remove the towel and sit in the freezer to flash free.
 (Flash freezing means to put the cooked item in the freezer for a few hours, as in the picture above, and let freeze.)
 You don’t want any moisture on them when you put them in baggies or freezer containers.

 For an afternoon of putting up some peppers, you will have that flavor for a year to come.

 I’m just a country girl loving my geeky life with my wonderful husband, always taking pictures, getting my hands dirty in the garden, being crafty, exploring with travels and enjoying all this on a budget.
 But above all, living my faith as a child of God!